 Hawthorne only hinted at some of these questions in his reports for the Cosmopolitan, but a number of his contemporaries raised similar queries more explicitly.
-Throughout the 1890s, and especially during the devastating India famines of 1896–97 and 1899–1900, the practical imperatives and ethical ambiguities of depicting distant suffering for humanitarian purposes were the subject of frequent comment and sometimes anxious deliberation, especially among American evangelicals actively engaged in relief efforts both at home and abroad.
+Throughout the 1890s, and especially during the devastating India famines of 1896–7 and 1899–1900, the practical imperatives and ethical ambiguities of depicting distant suffering for humanitarian purposes were the subject of frequent comment and sometimes anxious deliberation, especially among American evangelicals actively engaged in relief efforts both at home and abroad.
 While secular publications such as William Randolph Heart’s New York Journal and illustrated monthlies like the Cosmopolitan occasionally included articles on India’s “starving millions” supplemented by images of famine victims, religious periodicals were replete with graphic appeals for help.
-Pictures of the on-going crisis were particularly prevalent in interdenominational weeklies like the Christian and Missionary Alliance and the Christian Herald – by some accounts “the most influential religious paper in America” during the 1890s.
+Pictures of the ongoing crisis were particularly prevalent in interdenominational weeklies like the Christian and Missionary Alliance and the Christian Herald – the latter by some accounts “the most influential religious paper in America” during the 1890s.

-This essay analyzes the visual culture of American humanitarianism displayed and debated in these evangelical journals.
-Probing how publications such as the Christian Herald and the Christian and Missionary Alliance used images to promote American participation in India famine relief campaigns confirms that evangelicals were at the forefront of pictorial humanitarianism in this period.
+This chapter analyzes the visual culture of American humanitarianism displayed and debated in these evangelical journals.
+Probing how publications such as the Christian Herald and the Christian and Missionary Alliance used images to promote American participation in Indian famine relief campaigns confirms that evangelicals were at the forefront of pictorial humanitarianism in this period.
 Although Hawthorne’s reports in the Cosmopolitan garnered a great deal of publicity during the summer of 1897, articles and photographs depicting India’s affliction had appeared months earlier in both the Christian Herald and the Christian and Missionary Alliance.
 Examining the commonalities and contrasts between these two pioneering periodicals advances scholarship on imagery and the development of international philanthropy in several ways.

 First, while a growing cadre of historians has recently explored the emergence of the “humanitarian sensibility” in the modern West, most have concentrated on the importance of philosophical ideals associated with the Enlightenment, or on the centrality of attitudes connected with the rise of market capitalism, largely neglecting the influence of evangelical visual culture in “imagining Humanity.”
 The few studies that do consider the connections between evangelical pictorial practices and humanitarianism show that antebellum abolitionists employed graphic images of horrific bodily distress in their attempts to establish “slaves as fully sentient beings” who deserved compassion.
-The opening section of this essay traces the links between this ethics of “spectatorial sympathy” and late-nineteenth-century relief campaigns.
+The opening section of this essay traces the links between this ethics of “spectatorial sympathy” and late nineteenth-century relief campaigns.
 When faced with the “dreadful scourge” of famine in India during the 1890s, contributors to both the Christian Herald and the Christian and Missionary Alliance exploited innovations in print journalism and photography to arouse sympathy for suffering strangers in ways that evoked the visual strategies of evangelical abolitionism.